-Whether you are in the process of creating a brand new design or have an existing product, we can help you achieve the results you want.
+Whether you are in the process of creating a brand new form design or have an existing product, we can help you achieve the results you want.

 There are many techniques for testing the usability of forms.
 Depending on a client’s requirements, budget and business processes, we can recommend the most appropriate testing.

 Expert reviews are conducted to identify major problems in a product before users review it and before the product is implemented.
 A usability professional inspects the product and identifies potential problems that are covered by their field of expertise.

 An expert review is a relatively easy way to find potential problems with a form.
 While it doesn’t address the order or magnitude of the problems, it can be used to validate that design objectives have been met.

 Often one of the first steps in forms analysis is to conduct an error analysis on the existing forms.
 This provides a benchmark upon which to measure the effectiveness of future designs and helps to make sure that past mistakes are not repeated.